top of page

 Goal

 Cincinnati has a housing supply shortage; matched with increased demand, this leads to higher housing costs and a deficit of affordable housing options for residents.
 In recognition of this, DCED aims to activate and encourage proactive and targeted housing development, supporting quality and diverse housing options, as well as supportive housing services for a variety of income levels.
-Funding local projects through the LIHTC is a crucial piece of financing the creation and preservation of affordable housing, bringing new units online.
+Funding local projects through LIHTC is a crucial piece of financing the creation and preservation of affordable housing, bringing new units online.

 Who Can Apply?